 The symptoms of mental health disorders are similar to the side effects of addiction.
 Thus, it can be difficult to determine whether a mental illness is caused by substance abuse or vice versa.
 Reputable addiction treatment centers screen patients for mental illnesses and develop plans for treating co-occurring disorders simultaneously.

-I am very excited to announce we are starting groups that will be using mindfulness to reduce stress and improve overall physical and mental health.
+I am very excited that Compass Point is offering groups that will be using mindfulness to reduce stress and improve overall physical and mental health.

 Mindfulness is a bit of buzzword at the moment.
 It may have popped up on your social media or at your job.
 What is mindfulness?
 Mindfulness is the art of being fully present, fully aware, and fully engaged in this moment without judgment.
 Mindfulness allows you to reduce the stress hormone cortisol which allows your body to function in a healthier way.